Super-Suppression of Long Phonon Mean-Free-Paths in Nano-engineered Si due to Heat Current Anticorrelations: Results and Discussion

-It can also be seen from Fig.~\ref{fig:fig7} that though the phonon group velocity is the same in all four sets of simulations, the different scattering models produce maximum heat flux anticorrelation after quite different intervals.
-Fig.~\ref{fig:fig8}(b) plots the time interval to the dip, $\tau_\mathrm{dip}$, expressed as an effective velocity $v_\mathrm{dip}=L/\tau_\mathrm{dip}$ to normalize for different separations between the ranks of walls/palisades.
+One difference between the MD and MC models is the interval to the dip in the HCACF, $\tau_\mathrm{dip}$ and its sensitivity to the pore spacing ratio $\alpha$.
+Fig.~\ref{fig:fig8}(c) plots the inverse time interval to the dip, $\tau_{\mathrm{dip}}^{-1}$, expressed as an effective velocity $v_\mathrm{dip}=d/\tau_{\mathrm{dip}}$ to normalize for different separations between the ranks of walls/palisades.
 This is plotted for a wide range of geometries varying both $\alpha$ and $K_n$.
-It can be seen that in contrast to the behavior seeing in our prior MD simulations where we found $v_\mathrm{dip}/v_g\sim0.6$~\cite{PhysRevB.102.205405}, with none of the scattering models is $v_\mathrm{dip}$ constant and independent of geometry.

-\authorcontributions{For research articles with several authors, a short paragraph specifying their individual contributions must be provided.
-The following statements should be used ``Conceptualization, X.X. and Y.Y.; methodology, X.X.; software, X.X.; validation, X.X., Y.Y. and Z.Z.; formal analysis, X.X.; investigation, X.X.; resources, X.X.; data curation, X.X.; writing---original draft preparation, X.X.; writing---review and editing, X.X.; visualization, X.X.; supervision, X.X.; project administration, X.X.; funding acquisition, Y.Y.
-All authors have read and agreed to the published version of the manuscript.'', please turn to the \href{http://img.mdpi.org/data/contributor-role-instruction.pdf}{CRediT taxonomy} for the term explanation.
-Authorship must be limited to those who have contributed substantially to the work~reported.}

-\funding{Please add: ``This research received no external funding'' or ``This research was funded by NAME OF FUNDER grant number XXX.'' and and ``The APC was funded by XXX''.
-Check carefully that the details given are accurate and use the standard spelling of funding agency names at \url{https://search.crossref.org/funding}, any errors may affect your future funding.}

-\dataavailability{The raw data from these calculations and the codes and scripts for performing them are available upon request from the corresponding authors.}

-\acknowledgments{In this section you can acknowledge any support given which is not covered by the author contribution or funding sections.
-This may include administrative and technical support, or donations in kind (e.g., materials used for experiments).}
+It can be seen from this plot that the HCACF dip in MD simulations occurs at longer correlation times than in the ray tracing simulations.
+This is likely because the MD simulations contain the full phonon spectrum and so the HCACF included contributions from diffusive and ballistic phonons.
+From the MD simulations in our previously reported work we found $v_\mathrm{dip}/v_g\sim0.6$~\cite{PhysRevB.102.205405}.
+The sets of MC simulations with a grey phonon population show that there is no fundamental reason why $v_\mathrm{dip}$ is constant and with the wider range of MD simulated geometries in this work, we see that it is not.